Tilman Riemenschneider

 Holy Blood Altar (1501-1505)

-Characteristic of the altarpieces of the time and opened only on certain occasions, this monochrome altarpiece in limewood (Jakobskirche, Rothenburg ob der Tauber) shows some fundamental Christian scenes.
+Characteristic of the altarpiece art of the time and opened only on certain occasions, this monochrome altarpiece in limewood (Jakobskirche, Rothenburg ob der Tauber) shows some fundamental Christian scenes.
 On the left panel, Christ is represented seated on a donkey, entering Jerusalem in all his glory, while on the right panel he is shown abandoned on the Mount of Olives surrounded by his sleeping disciples.

 In the centre appears a majestic depiction of The Last Supper.
 Judas, recognizable by the purse he holds in his left hand, is unusually situated at the centre of the scene, talking to Christ who, on the contrary, stands in the background.
 Christhas just announced that the traitor is among them and will betray him.
 Besides fear and indignation, astonishment is also visible on the faces of the apostles, and St John rests his head against Christ in distress.
 The draped clothing is elaborate but without exaggeration.
 The work illustrates the fact that Riemenschneider is more concerned with the importance of the message than pure aesthetics, underlining his detachment from the Italian Renaissance.
 In this piece the artist abandons the usual polychromy in order to highlight the beauty of lime wood, a common sculptural material in Northern Europe at the time.
 This slightly offbeat portrayal of The Last Supper, through the premonitory presence of Judas, is perhaps even more important as it suggests a return to the reading of the Scriptures, possibly foreshadowing the coming protestant reformation (1519).